-Your journey begins!
-Make you own way to the airport or be collected by our Private Chauffeur (if you've pre-booked) for your flight to Pisa, from where you will be transferred straight to your hotel in the peaceful spa town of Montecatini Terme.Meals included: D
+Make your own way to the airport for your flight to Pisa, from where you will be transferred straight to your hotel in the peaceful spa town of Montecatini Terme.Meals included: D

 Begin your Tuscan adventure in earnest with an exciting morning excursion to the city of Pisa.
 Awe at the aptly named Leaning Tower of Pisa that sits within the Field of Miracles, right next door to the city's impressive marble cathedral and 700-year-old Pisa Baptistery.